OmarDavidF/config-neovim-lua/README.md

 ## 📕 installation

-1. Click on the code button, select one of the links and clone the repository.
+1. Copy the link that is found at the bottom.
-2. when you open neovim packer it installs automatically.
+2. Run nvim init.lua and packer and plugins will be installed automatically.
-3. the plugins will be installed automatically.
+3. exit and re-enter for the changes to be taken and the installation of the treesitter modules will start,

 ## Try out this config